NewStrangeWorlds/BeAR/docs_src/sections/retrieval_setup.rst

 | ``Number of live points``
 |  Sets the number of live points uses by MultiNest.
 Generally speaking, a high-dimensional parameter space
   requires a higher amount of live points.
-It is strongly recommended to perform sensitivy tests by increasing this number and check if the posterior distributions have converged.
+It is strongly recommended to perform sensitivity tests by increasing this number and check if the posterior distributions have converged.

 | ``Efficiency``